-The sensors on Sentinel are meant to guide and stabilize flight to help accomplish the the IARC mission.
-The sensor used to identify the ground robots is the Intel Realsense R200 camera.
-The R200 has a video camera and two infrared cameras that can generate stereoscopic 3D images.
+The sensors on Sentinel are meant to guide and stabilize flight to help accomplish the IARC Mission 7.
+The sensor used to identify the ground robots is the Intel Realsense D415 camera.
+The D415 has a video camera and two infrared cameras that can generate stereoscopic 3D images.
 This diversity enables us to utilize the camera in multiple ways on the robot.
-The Software division have implemented an approach based on a Convolutional Neural Network that can identify and detect Haar-Cascade like features of objects using both conventional RGB data in an image, and depth data.
-The RealSense will rest beneath the top plate attached to a gimbal system to keep the camera level during roll or pitch maneuvers.
+The Software Division of the team has implemented an approach based on a Convolutional Neural Network that can identify and detect Haar-Cascade like features of objects using both conventional RGB data in an image, and depth data.
+The RealSense will mount beneath the bottom plate, attached to a gimbal system to allow for forward viewing angles of the arena.
 A hole in the bottom plate exists so that the camera can see the ground and is protected whenever the robot needs to make contact with a ground robot from above.
 The gimbal system is custom designed as shown in Figure 5.
-It communicates over a serial connection with an on-board processing unit, the UP Board.
+It communicates over a serial connection with an on-board processing unit, the Jetson.